demisto/content/Packs/CommonPlaybooks/Playbooks/playbook-Get_File_Sample_By_Hash_-_Generic_v3_README.md

 This playbook returns a file sample correlating to a hash in the War Room using the following sub-playbooks:
-- Get binary file by MD5 hash from Carbon Black telemetry data - VMware Carbon Black EDR v2.
+1. Get binary file by MD5 hash from Carbon Black telemetry data - VMware Carbon Black EDR v2.
-- Get the threat (file) associated with a specific SHA256 hash - Cylance Protect v2.
+2. Get the threat (file) associated with a specific SHA256 hash - Cylance Protect v2.
-- Get the file associated with a specific MD5 or SHA256 hash - Code42.
+3. Get the file associated with a specific MD5 or SHA256 hash - Code42.
+4. Cortex XDR - Retrieve File by sha256.

 ## Dependencies